 - Shorter loan term.
 You could also take on a shorter loan term to ensure that your home loan is paid out before retirement.
 This will, of course, depend on your ability to service higher repayments.

 - Continued investment income.
 While you may no longer be working after retirement, this doesn’t mean your income will cease.
 If you have investments that generate passive income, such as shares that pay dividends or ongoing rental income from an investment property, this may be an acceptable exit strategy.

 - Reverse mortgage.
 If you plan to take on a reverse mortgage to access equity in your home, some lenders may accept this as part of an exit strategy.

 - Downsizing.
 As mentioned before, most lenders won’t accept the sale of your primary place of residence as an exit strategy.
 However, if you have a concrete plan to downsize upon retirement, some lenders may take this into account.

-How can I inform lenders of my exit strategy?
+How do I create my exit strategy?

 You can inform lenders about your particular circumstances in your home loan application.
 You can let them know about your assets and passive income in the relevant sections on the application.

 A good mortgage broker can help you draft an exit strategy and present it to a lender in the form that’s likely to give your home loan application the best chance of success.
-Check out this page to find a mortgage broker and get expert help on your exit strategy.